ssbclarke/madi-core-ames/README.md

 ## Getting Started
 The service is composed of three major components, a frontend interface, a Node API on a PostgresDB, and a Langchain Pipeline server.

 > Currently, the interface is connected _*directly*_ to the langchain pipeline for demo purposes.
+Langchain responses are also hard-coded.
+For live responses, disable ENABLE_PRE_BUILD and ENABLE_AUTO_RESPONSE environment variables in the docker-compose.yml

 The tool set is as follows:
  - FeathersJS in NodeJS